 Let dry completely before inserting your photo.
 Smile, you are done!

-Will you keep your painted picture frame for yourself or give as a Valentine’s Day gift?
+Wasn’t this Valentine’s Day painting craft idea easy to make?
+Will you keep your painted picture frame for yourself or give as a gift to a family member or friend?

 CLICK THE LINKS BELOW TO SEE MORE VALENTINE’S DAY CRAFTS FROM MY FELLOW BLOGGERS!